typio/typio-editor/README.md

 use in a blog type website with limited and opinionated styling options for creating a cohesive website look i.e. only one font-family, font color, etc... per document.

-The editor features a floating or set toolbar with your choice of text styling buttons.
+The editor features a floating or set toolbar with a customizable formatting buttons.

 ## Install